FALSE FOX SEDGE

 2nd July 2009, Ainsdale marshland, Sefton Coast, Lancs.
 Photo: © RWD

-The sharp ends into two brown bits.
+The sharp ends to two brown bits.

 2nd July 2009, Ainsdale marshland, Sefton Coast, Lancs.
 Photo: © RWD